taehyun9202/riotStat/README.md

 ## Remarks

-All the features except the champion data requires api key.
+1. All the features except the champion data requires api key.
 Riot only provides api key last no longer than a day for personal use.

-We currently asked production api key for long time use.

 We will update as soon as we got the production api key from riot.
+2. league and tft data doesn not share same url, since the project is only client side and required multiple proxy setup for CORS.
+We used **Allow CORS chrome extension**. if you have trouble with fetching user data, please install the extension.